pixeru/bpm_analysis/README.md

     ```
     pip install numpy pandas scipy plotly ttkbootstrap pydub
     ```
-2. **Install FFmpeg:** Follow the installation instructions for your operating system from the official [FFmpeg website](https://ffmpeg.org/download.html).
+2. **Install FFmpeg:** Follow the installation instructions for your operating system from the official [FFmpeg website](https://ffmpeg.org/download.html "null").
 3. **Run the Script:**
     ```
-    python bpm_analysis_v1.9.py
+    python bpm_analysis_v2.0.py
     ```
 4. **Use the Application:**
     - The application will attempt to automatically load a supported audio file from the same directory.
     - If no file is loaded, click **Browse** to select an audio file.
     - (Optional) Enter an estimated starting BPM in the "Starting BPM" field.
-This is no longer required for good performance but can be used to override the algorithm's auto-estimation for difficult recordings.
+This will override the automatic estimation.
     - Click **Analyze**.
+Upon completion, all result files will be saved automatically.
+    - The **"Save All Results"** button will become active, allowing you to re-save the Plot, CSV, and Log files for the last analysis at any time.
 5. **View Results:**
     - An HTML plot file (e.g., `your_audio_file_bpm_plot.html`) will be saved in the same directory as the script.
     - A CSV file with the BPM data (e.g., `your_audio_file_bpm_analysis.csv`) will also be created.